Scout24/aws-ha-updater/README.md

 aws-ha-updater
 ==============

-The `aws-ha-updater` allows you to update AWS EC2 stacks in a highly available manner.
+The `aws-ha-updater` allows you to update AWS Cloudformation stacks in a highly available manner.

 ## Why another tool?
 * Raw CloudFormation would be the preferred solution for rolling out updates, **but** CloudFormation is currently